edX Online

 In the past, AI models didn't have the capabilities to provide enough of a return on investment (ROI) for widespread adoption.
 But the technology has advanced rapidly since the 2022 release of ChatGPT, and organizations are finding that it finally has the potential to improve productivity, reduce spending, and increase profits.

 The fast-paced increase in AI's value creation and implementation means that employees must also reskill for an AI-driven job market.
-Research by edX shows that 54% of workers believe AI-related skills are important for remaining competitive in their careers, and 60% of workers believe AI can help their ability to upskill or reskill.
+Research by edX shows that 51% of workers identified AI skills as important for staying competitive at work, which helps explain why many individuals are focused on building job-relevant AI capabilities.

 Understanding AI: What it can and cannot do